parrt/cs652/projects/Java-vtable.md

 #### Method translation

-Methods translate to functions in C. To distinguish between methods with the same name in different classes, we prefix the C function name with the class name: `foo` &rarr; `T_class` for method `foo` in class `T`.
+Methods translate to functions in C. To distinguish between methods with the same name in different classes, we prefix the C function name with the class name: `foo` &rarr; `T_foo` for method `foo` in class `T`.
 Each C function also takes the receiver object as an additional first argument as shown in the following translation.

 <table border="0">
 <tr>